 A typical prison environment quickly developed.
 The guards took advantage, using their authority to force inmates to strip naked, defecate in buckets, and isolate them in solitary confinement.
 Prisoners snitched on each other, hoping to lessen their own abuse.

 After only 36 hours, one prisoner suffered a mental break and had to be removed.
-Over the course of the next 6 days the prison guard’s behaviour continued to escalate dramatically and multiple more prisoners suffered emotional breakdowns.
+Over the course of the next 6 days, the prison guard’s behavior continued to escalate dramatically and multiple more prisoners suffered emotional breakdowns.

-Of 50 outsiders who viewed the experiment in this time, only one protested (Zimbardo’s own girlfriend).
-Zimbardo recognised he himself had become too immersed in his role (as the prison chief) and fallen prey to the psychological influence of the study.
+Of 50 outsiders who viewed the experiment at this time, only one protested (Zimbardo’s own girlfriend).
+Zimbardo recognized he himself had become too immersed in his role (as the prison chief) and fallen prey to the psychological influence of the study.